Xlaez/openmusic/README.md

 ## Inspiration

-This project honors JME's vision expressed in interviews like his Gasworks appearance, where he critiques how streaming devalues music by making it "just a button press away."
+This project honours JME's vision expressed in interviews like his Gasworks appearance, where he critiques how streaming devalues music by making it "just a button press away."
 By bringing back intentional music consumption through ownership mechanics, Open Music bridges the cultural significance of vinyl with the possibilities of Web3.

 ## License